Mandinka in United States

 Prayer Points

-Pray that God will give the Mandinka believers boldness to share the love of Christ with their own people.
+Pray that God will give the Maninka believers boldness to share the love of Christ with their own people.

-Ask the Holy Spirit to grant wisdom and favor to the missionaries currently working among the African diaspora in the US.
+Ask the Holy Spirit to grant wisdom and favor to missionaries working among the African diaspora in the US.

-Pray for a disciple making movement to emerge among the Mandinka people in the US.
+Pray for a Disciple Making Movement to emerge among the Maninka people in the US.

 Ask God to raise up prayer teams who will begin breaking up the spiritual soil through worship and intercession.